Dinarauz/Cyclistic_Bike_Share/README.md

 Design marketing strategies aimed at converting casual riders into annual members.

 ***Ask***
-Three questions will guide the future marketing program:
+The questions that I will answer:
 1. How do annual members and casual riders use Cyclistic bikes differently?